Throrus/Tic-Tac-Toe-Game/README.md

 A Tic-Tac-Toe game made with Pygame

 This is a Tic-Tac-Toe game I wrote with Pygame.
-The game uses a PNG image as the game board and printed the text on top of it.
+The game uses a PNG image as the game board and prints the text and markers on top of it.

 Enjoy!